influxdata/influxdb/e2e/README.md

 Then rerun the script `selenoid.sh` with the argument `-debug`.

-### Light Weight Perfomance checks
+### Light Weight Performance checks

-For tests against the cloud a light weigh perfomance utility has been added.
+For tests against the cloud a light weigh performance utility has been added.
 It currently exports only one method for tests: `execTimed( func, maxDelay, failMsg, successMsg)`.
 This method will execute the passed function and expect it to resolve by `maxDelay` milliseconds.
 Failures are thrown to cucumber and results are stored in a performance log buffer.
 This log is then dumped to the console after all tests have been run.
 They are also written to a CSV report file: `./report/performance.csv`.

 For example, here is how it is used to check the redirect to the login page.